 Normally the luster of a pearl lasts only about 100 years, maximum.
 A pearl in the higher price classes is about 1 cm / 0.39 inches.
 For a natural pearl this size, you pay a small fortune.
-But for the Pelegrina pearl, that after 500 years of its discovery has the same luster, the same high-quality you pay ‘a kingdom’.
+But the Pelegrina pearl, after 500 years of its discovery has the same luster, the same high quality you pay ‘a kingdom’.
 In the last auction, it costs about 11 million dollars.

 Many queens, kings, and other VIPs wore this pearl in different settings.
 This pearl has a large history and in some decades it disappears altogether.
 Time to look into this story and discover what this pearl makes it ‘a queen’s favorite…